 We have started an ambitious program to determine if the full diversity of extinction laws is real or if some of it is due to calibration or methodological issues.
-Here we start by analyzing the information on NIR extinction in a 2MASS stellar sample with good quality photometry and very red colours.
-We calculate the extinction at 1 μm, A1, and the power-law exponent, α (Aλ = A1λ-α), for the 2MASS stars located in the extinction trajectory in the H - K vs. J - H plane expected for red giants with A1 > 5 mag.
+Here we start by analysing the information on near-infrared (NIR) extinction in a Two Micron All-Sky Survey (2MASS) stellar sample with good quality photometry and very red colours.
+We calculate the extinction at 1 μm, A1, and the power-law exponent, α (Aλ = A1λ-α), for the 2MASS stars located in the extinction trajectory in the H - K versus J - H plane expected for red giants with A1 > 5 mag.
 We test the validity of the assumption about the nature of those stars, whether a single or multiple values of α are needed, and the spatial variations of the results.
-Most (∼83%) of those stars can indeed be explained by high-extinction red giants and the rest is composed of extinguished AGB stars (mostly O-rich), blended sources, and smaller numbers of other objects, a contaminant fraction that can be reduced with the help of Gaia} DR2 data.
+Most (∼83 per cent) of those stars can indeed be explained by high-extinction red giants and the rest are composed of extinguished asymptotic giant branch (AGB) stars (mostly O-rich), blended sources, and smaller numbers of other objects, a contaminant fraction that can be reduced with the help of Gaia Data Release 2 (DR2) data.
 Galactic red giants experience a NIR extinction with α ∼ 2.27 and an uncertainty of a few hundredths of a magnitude.
 There is no significant spread in α even though our sample is widely distributed and has a broad range of extinctions.
 Differences with previous results are ascribed to the treatment of non-linear photometric effects and/or the contaminant correction.
 Future research should concentrate in finding the correct functional form for the NIR extinction law.
-In the appendix we detail the treatment of non-linear photometric effects in the 2MASS bands.
+In the appendix, we detail the treatment of non-linear photometric effects in the 2MASS bands.